metashot/prok-snp/README.md

-# metashot/snp-phylo Nextflow
+# metashot/prok-snp

 ## Introduction
-metashot/snp-phylo is a workflow for the identification SNVs (of closely related organisms) and phylogenetic tree inference from prokaryotic isolates.
+metashot/prok-snp is a workflow for the identification SNVs (of closely related organisms) and phylogenetic tree inference from prokaryotic isolates.

 ## Main features